rafalbigaj/community/teps/0098-env-in-pod-template.md

 2. Secondly, environment variables defined in steps can be easily overwritten by the ones from `PipelineRun` and `TaskRun`.
   With that, common settings like API keys, connection details, ... can be optionally overwritten in a single place.

+3. Additionally, environment variables "injection" may be useful in case of relatively generic tasks.
+   The example could be a build or deployment task, which executes code from user's repository (and thus, may depend on custom environment variables).
+You may think about `make`, `golang-test`, `ansible`, ...
+   Without the possibility to provide environment variables in runtime it would be harder to deliver such a generic task, and users would be forced to write specific tasks per each use case separately.

 ## Requirements